laravel/docs/upgrade.md

 In your `bootstrap/autoload.php` file, update the `$compiledPath` variable to:

     $compiledPath = __DIR__.'/../vendor/compiled.php';

+### Service Providers

+The `App\Providers\BusServiceProvider` may be removed from your service provider list in your `app.php` configuration file.

+The `App\Providers\ConfigServiceProvider` may be removed from your service provider list in your `app.php` configuration file.

 <a name="upgrade-5.0"></a>
 ## Upgrading To 5.0 From 4.2